BASECAMP: Adapted First Aid & CPR

 RECREATION: Biking 102: Skills & Confidence

 Ready to take your riding to the next level?
-This 4-week series is designed for riders who want to build confidence, sharpen their skills, and feel more comfortable on two wheels.
+This 4-week series is designed for riders who want to build confidence, sharpen their skills, and feel more comfortable on two wheels—making it a great class to take before all the riding we’ll be doing during Spring and Summer Terms.
 Whether you're new to group rides or just need a refresher (and let’s be honest—everyone does sometimes!), this class is for you.
-Each week, we’ll focus on a mix of essential skills: safe group riding, shifting techniques, riding with more ease and control, and basic bike maintenance to keep your ride in top shape.
+Each week we’ll focus on a mix of essential skills: safe group riding, shifting techniques, riding with more ease and control, and basic bike maintenance to keep your ride in top shape.
 Expect a supportive, relaxed environment where you can ask questions, try new things, and enjoy the ride—literally.
+Build strong foundations now so you can head into the season feeling confident, capable, and ready to roll.
 Let’s get rolling together!

-Drop-off and pick-up are at Tualatin Community Park
+Drop-off and pick-up is at Tualatin Community Park

 Program Overview: